jskov/openapi-jaxrs-client/README.md

 * I agree with the suggested feature
 * Approval from my employer to work for you (not expected to be a problem, as the context will be this project)
-* I have not reached my yearly limit of consultancy hours (40 hours - VAT limit is 50,000DKK/year)
+* I have not reached my limit of hours (40 hours - Danish VAT limit is 50,000DKK/running-12-months)

 Please reach out to me via email if you would like to make use of this offer.